 Theme/Subject Matter Requirements

 Artwork of any theme may be submitted to the exhibition.
 Artists will be adjudicated in the following areas and may consider these when selecting pieces for submission.

-- Artist’s Voice-Is the artist’s voice felt in the work and can his/her personal perspective of the world around him/her be seen?
+- Artist's Voice – Is the artist's voice felt in the work and can their personal perspective of the world around them be seen?